RealNagus/spot-weld-helper/README.md

   This sets the mimimum wall thickness in multiples of extrustion width for thin walls, e.g. between the magnet and battery cell and the "tip" between the cell cutouts.
-- **Bevel large** \
+- **Bevel Large** \
   Both objects are beveled at certain edges.
+This is the larger bevel size in millimeters.
+- **Bevel Small** \
-This is the bevel size in millimeters.
+  Both objects are beveled at certain edges.
+This is the small bevel size in millimeters.